boisgera/leap/Don't panic!.md

 0
 ```

-But if you forget to provide your name:
+But if you forget to provide your name, it provides you an error message

 ```bash
 $ python greeter.py
 ❌ Please provide your name
 ```

-and this is indeed signalled as an error:
+and signals a failure:

 ```bash
 $ echo $?